 If you have Bank Rules setup and you've uploaded transactions that match those rules, the system will recommend the rules be applied to those records.
 It will show those records on the 'Rule Applied' tab which looks and functions like the 'Unmatched' tab.
 The benefit of this tab is it shows you records matched your existing Bank Rules and it shows what Vendor / Account / Location will be assigned if you choose to add those Transactions.

-- Type - this defines what type of transaction will get created using this rule (withdrawal or deposit) and will default to the same type as the record used to create the rule.
+2) Type - The type of transaction that will be created using this rule (withdrawal or deposit) and will default to the same type as the record used to create the rule

-- Bank Account - this defines which bank accounts this rule applies to.
-You can either select the word All and it will apply to all bank accounts or select 1 specific bank account.
-If you want the same rule to apply to multiple bank accounts but not to all then you will need to create that rule for each bank account you wish to apply it to.
+3) Bank Account - This defines which bank accounts this rule applies to.
+Either select the word 'All' to apply it to all bank accounts or select a specific bank account.
+If the same rule should be applied to multiple bank accounts but not to all, then that rule will need to be created for each desired bank account

-- Condition - the selection here will determine how strict of a match the Bank Rule must make to meet the rule conditions.
-You can choose one of the following conditions:
+4) Condition - This selection will determine how strict of a match the Bank Rule must be to meet the rule conditions.
+Select one of the following conditions:

-- Value - this is the value that the Bank Rule will try to match to the Name field on the Activity records.
-You can simplify the value so instead of an exact name (i.e., 'Sprint #05918') it can be a more generic name for matching purposes (i.e., 'sprint').
-With the generic value, the condition can be set to 'Name Contains' and then during the Auto-match process, any Activity record that's name contains the word 'sprint' will be moved to the 'Rule Applied' tab for further review.
+5) Value - The value that the Bank Rule will try to match to the Name field on the Activity records.
+The value can be simplified, so instead of an exact name (i.e., 'Sprint #05918'), it can be a more generic name for matching purposes (i.e., 'Sprint').
+With the generic value, the condition can be set to 'Name Contains', and then during the Auto-match process, any Activity record with a name that contains the word 'sprint' will be moved to the 'Rule Applied' tab for further review

-- 2nd Condition - the second Condition allows you to be more specific in your filtering on Bank Rules that are applied during the Auto-match.
-The same Condition options are available here.
+6) 2nd Condition - This allows more specific filters to be applied to the Bank Rules during the Auto-match.
+The same Condition options are available here

-- 2nd Value - the matching value for the second condition.
+7) 2nd Value - The matching value for the second condition.
 This will typically be more specific as the first Condition was more generic

-- Vendor - this is the Vendor that will be automatically added to Bank Withdrawals for records that match this rule
+8) Vendor - The Vendor that will be automatically added to Bank Withdrawals for records that match this rule

-- Account - this is the GL Account that will be automatically added to Withdrawals or Deposits for records that match this rule
+9) Account - The GL Account that will be automatically added to Withdrawals or Deposits for records that match this rule

-- Location - this is the Location that will be automatically added to Withdrawals or Deposits for records that match this rule
+10) Location - The Location that will be automatically added to Withdrawals or Deposits for records that match this rule

 Auto-matching Logical Process Flow: